Prehistoric Cave Painting (40,000-10,000 BCE)

 Another important site of Stone Age art in India is the Bhimbetka Rock Shelters, a UN World Heritage Site which was known to Indian archeologists as early as 1888.
 Located in the district of Madhya Pradesh south of Bhopal at the edge of the Vindhyachal hills, this site contains the earliest traces of human life in India, although its rock art is only about 9,000 years old.
 Featuring a host of different scenes (eg. hunting, dancing, horse riding, elephant riders, animal fights, domestic scenes and the like), and subjects (eg. bisons, tigers, lions, wild boar, elephants, antelopes dogs, lizards, crocodiles), all commonly painted in red and white, with occasional use of green and yellow, the pictures span most of the Mesolithic and Neolithic eras of the Stone Age, as well as the Bronze, Iron and later Medieval ages.

-Africa is home to much of the world's most ancient art, including cave paintings.
+African art includes some of the world's most ancient art, including cave paintings.
 The oldest African rock art was discovered in the Blombos Caves, not far from Capetown.
 It features a number of geometric engravings on two small pieces of ochre coloured stone, and dates from 70,000 BCE.
 For details and photos, please see: Blombos Cave Art.

 ENCYCLOPEDIA OF STONE AGE ART